meadowface/raspbian-qemu/README.md

 Usage
 -----
-1. Build a kernel.
-You only need to do this once.
-On a modern laptop (mid-2016) it takes about 3 minutes to compile.
+1. Build a kernel.  *You only need to do this once.*  On a modern laptop (mid-2016) it takes about 3 minutes to compile.
 This places a kernel image into the file `kernel-qemu` in the current directory.
 Errors here are most likely caused by missing requirements (See above).

-The kernel is built from a cleaned checkout each time.
-(TODO: bad wording)
+   > NOTE: The build-kernel action will clean the build directory every time
+   > it is run.
+So this isn't the best way to do kernel development.

    ```
    $ git clone --depth=1 https://github.com/raspberrypi/linux.git